akhomy/docker-compose-lamp/README.md

 # Docker-based LAMP stack
-Based on the docker Alpine image, built to be fast, small and extendable LAMP stack.
+Based on the docker images, built to be fast, small and extendable LAMP stack.

 ## Stack
 * [MariaDB](https://github.com/docker-library/mariadb)